| LOST HOSPITALS OF LONDON | |||

 Hospital (also known as the Brighton Road Hospital) opened in September

 It had been organised in August 1914 by Dr W.T.
-Dempster, who had
+Dempster, the

 furnished it with the help of friends.